mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

 ```
 Hlanssai culture had achieved a kind of static equilibrium when the race
 was first contacted by the Vargr and has changed only slightly since.
-Hlanssai psychology dictates that complex, rigid social systems and long-
-range planning are impossible and even familial or tribal bonds are weak.
+Hlanssai psychology dictates that complex, rigid social systems and long-range planning are impossible and even familial or tribal bonds are weak.
 Balancing this, the species' tendency towards cooperation in the face of
 immediate danger is powerful.
 The result is a system of administration
 ```